 There's no way to completely stop shedding.
 It's a healthy and natural process that is necessary for dogs.
 Shaving your dog down is not a good idea, as it can interfere with your dog's natural self-cooling and self-warming mechanism.
 In the long run, it will not make shedding occur any less.
 In rare cases, the hair in shaved areas will grow back abnormally or not at all.
 The key to preventing excessive shedding is to keep up with it.

 Routine grooming is absolutely essential for all dogs.
 Brushing or combing your dog helps to remove dead hairs before they can fall on your carpet, bedding, and upholstery.
 It will also prevent those dead hairs from forming mats on your dog's coat that can eventually harm the skin.
 Brushing also distributes the natural, healthy oils produced by the skin throughout the hair coat.
 Using the right grooming tools can make a great difference.
-For heavy shedders, a special shedding tool like the FURminator can work wonders.
+For heavy shedders, a special shedding tool like the FURminator can work wonders but be mindful of not pushing down to hard when using it.
 For some coat types, the dead hairs don't shed as much, but they cause the dog's coat to appear ragged and can eventually become matted.
 Some owners prefer to take these dogs to a professional groomer periodically for coat care.
 For some coat types, hand-stripping is a technique that is often preferred over trimming the dog's hair.

 Managing the Aftermath of Shedding in Your Home